clemenssielaff/notf/pynotf/pynotf/logic.md

 So, solution number 3 it is.
 In order for this to work, all Circuit elements must store a reference to their Circuit or some other central instance to register connection additions and deletions.
 We considered to pass the Circuit as a part of the Signal instead, that would introduce quite a bit of overhead passing the Circuit reference from one Signal to the next.
 Also, Circuit elements *are* part of the Circuit, it is only natural for them to keep a (non-owning) reference.

+> Okay, what about if only callbacks within a Node can add or remove connections?
+That's quite natural isn't it, considering that Switches (and all pure Circuit-elements) are really just for transforming data streams and *not* for modifying the Circuit around themselves.
+But wait, if that is the case, then all of the connection creation and removal might as well be handled by the *Scene* instead.

 ## Ordered Emission

 Originally, we did not assume any order in the emission process.
 Conceptually, the Signals should flow through the Circuit like they do in a real electrical circuit: all at the same time.
 One important property of this approach was, that the order in which Receivers were connected to Emitters did not matter.
 In a way, you could say that Circuit element was to be [commutative](https://en.wikipedia.org/wiki/Commutative_property).
 This was important because the same set of (functionally unrelated) connections might have a completely different effect on the overall Logic, if their order happened to be different (see previous chapter on "Logic Modification")